-The Biden administration’s ban immediately bars firms from entering into new contracts involving Russian oil.
-The move establishes a 45-day grace period for deliveries of previous purchases to reach US ports.[ii]
-The UK ban is a bit different.
-It doesn’t take effect immediately, permitting Russian oil and gas to flow into the country through yearend.
+The UK’s ban on Russian oil doesn’t take effect immediately, permitting Russian oil and gas to flow into the country through yearend.
 As UK Business Secretary Kwasi Kwarteng put it, “This transition will give the market, businesses and supply chains more than enough time to replace Russian imports.”[iii]
 So it is a ban that bans in roughly nine months.
+The Biden administration’s ban immediately bars firms from entering into new contracts involving Russian oil.
+The move establishes a 45-day grace period for deliveries of previous purchases to reach US ports.[iv]

-If they can achieve these points, it could sever EU reliance on Russia.
-But in many ways, this is aspirational, with aspects amounting to plans to make plans.
+If they can achieve these points, we think it could sever EU reliance on Russia.
+But in many ways, this seems aspirational, with aspects amounting to plans to make plans.
 The EU doesn’t have new trade partners in gas or oil, and the second two points hinge on plans that aren’t set.
-Furthermore, whatever you think of renewable energy, there are issues here that may be harder to surmount than this plan envisions.
+Furthermore, whatever you think of renewable energy, there are issues here that may be harder to surmount than this plan envisions, in our view.

-The EU’s vulnerability to Russian energy likely underpins much of the big oil swings we have seen this week.
+The EU’s vulnerability to Russian energy likely underpins much of the big oil swings we have seen this week, in our view.[xiv]
 When the US and UK unveiled bans on Russian oil, we suspect many market participants immediately extrapolated them forward, wondering what about Europe?
-That uncertainty likely underpins much of the volatility in oil since.

-Still, it is worth remembering that as we type this on March 10, Russian energy shipments to the EU are mostly flowing fine, especially gas.
+Still, it is worth remembering that as we type this on 10 March, Russian energy shipments to the EU are mostly flowing fine, especially gas.
 Of course, that could change—a factor worth watching.
 The EU’s gradual approach may not be optimal in the eyes of many because it doesn’t seem likely to hit Putin hard in the here and now.
-The silver lining, though, is that the gradual approach should help uncertainty fade with time.
-That should help oil prices cool, which we suspect would be welcome news to many.
+We think the silver lining, though, is that the gradual approach should help uncertainty fade with time.
+That should help oil prices cool, which we think would be welcome news to many.

 [iii] “UK to Phase Out Import of Russian Oil By End of 2022 in Further Invasion Sanction,” Political Staff, The Independent, 3/8/2022.

-[v] “How Much Oil Is Consumed in the United States?”
-Staff, US Energy Information Administration, page updated 3/9/2022.
+[viii] “How Much Oil Is Consumed in the United States?”
+Staff, US Energy Information Administration, page updated 9/3/2022.